How often do I pay health insurance premiums?

 How are premiums calculated?

-The law dictates that premiums can only be determined by five things:
+The law dictates that premiums costs can only be determined by five factors:

 - Your age

 - Where you live

 - Whether you’re enrolling as an individual or as a family

 In some circumstances, you may be able to choose between an array of basic or more comprehensive plans.
 On the Marketplace, there are Bronze, Silver, Gold, and Platinum levels.